 Students and their personal effects are subject to being searched by the principal or his or her designee if there is reasonable cause to believe that the student is in possession of contraband or evidence indicating that the student has otherwise violated the Student Code of Conduct.
 This includes all student pockets, purses, backpacks, and other kinds of carrying devices, and any personal computing, communication, and data storage devices.
 If the student does not allow the search, Law Enforcement may be called.

 SECRET ORGANIZATIONS

-Under state law, it is "unlawful for the pupils of any public secondary school to participate in or be members of any secret organization."
-The Board of Education is empowered to deny to any student who violates the law any or all privileges of the school, or it may expel such student for failure to comply with the law.
+empowered to deny to any student who violates the law any or all privileges of the school, or it may expel such student for failure to comply with the law.

-STUDENT ATTENDANCE - Policy No. 5008
+STUDENT ATTENDANCE - OPS Policy 5008